From 2012 to 2014 I worked first as the Research

 Coordinator, then as the Research Director, for the Project on Violent Conflict

 at the University at Albany (SUNY).
 I managed student researchers involved in several

 data collection initiatives related to terrorism and political violence, such

 as Minorities at Risk Organizational Behavior (MAROB) and Big Allied and

 From 2014 to December 2016 I was at the University of Leeds doing research on the militarization of video games and social media as part of the Militarization 2.0 project.
 The goal of our work was to analyze how private military contractors, arms producers, and entertainment companies use social media to produce narratives about the military and war.

 I received my B.A. in Philosophy (with honors) and Political Science from Rutgers University in 2005.
 In 2013 I earned my Ph.D. from the University at Albany, SUNY, where I wrote my dissertation on how soldiers make ethical decisions in counter-insurgency operations and passed examinations in Political Theory and Comparative Politics.

-My main areas of research are security studies and political theory.
+My main areas of research are security studies and normative theory.
 I am particularly interested in new military technologies, militaristic narratives in video games and social media, just war theory, the ethics of political violence, rights theory, and the protection of civilians during violent conflicts.